‘But I Can Do That’: How to Shut Up and Look at Art

 Installation view of One Day at a Time: Manny Farber and Termite Art, October 14, 2018–March 11, 2019 at MOCA Grand Avenue, courtesy of The Museum of Contemporary Art, Los Angeles, photo by Zak Kelley

 This is dedicated to those who don’t voraciously consume art history and aren’t really interested in starting but still want (or have no choice but) to engage more deeply with what they’re looking at.
 And rest assured, you won’t need to pretend to understand some grand elusive thing.
 The significance of a painting doesn’t lie solely or even primarily in what it supposedly means.
-That’s a trap—a lie created and pushed by the insecure and irrelevant.
-Cast that infuriating myth that out of your skull and try the following instead.
+That’s a trap: a lie created and pushed by the insecure and irrelevant.
+Cast that infuriating myth out of your skull and try the following instead.

 Step One: Get Out There